-Inq the case of a recently mediated alleged wrongful termination from employment case based upon a failed security clearance check, the maximizer demanded $1 million and then walked away when the employer refused to pay less than two years of plaintiff's lost salary in damages (the optimal result of the negotiation or strike point) plus an adequate compensation to cover attorneys fees, amounting to another 40 percent on top.
+In the case of a recently mediated alleged wrongful termination from employment case based upon a failed security clearance check, the maximizer demanded $1 million and then walked away when the employer refused to pay less than two years of plaintiff's lost salary in damages (the optimal result of the negotiation or strike point) plus an adequate compensation to cover attorney fees, amounting to another 40 percent on top.

 The satisficer, after hearing all of the employer's defenses, may have accepted an offer as a "second best" offer, even though there was a chance he could do better over the next few months.
 The offer of one year of salary may have been acceptable as the best available option, though not quite optimal.
-Where the former employer agreed to seal the personnel records and convert the termination to a voluntary resignation, the second option becomes "very good", though still suboptimal.
+Where the former employer agreed to seal the personnel records and convert the termination to a voluntary resignation, the second option becomes "very good," though still suboptimal.
 While the satisficer could see that, the maximizer would turn down such an offer as insulting and consider it a loss, not merely second best.

 To the satisficer, the offer, simply stated, would have been "good enough" and the client could have had the funds to get an apartment, retrain for another position and get back on his feet instead of continuing to stay with relatives and apply for jobs which included being compelled to admit he had been terminated from his last position for failure to pass a security test.

 In other words, the satisficer in a mediation carefully evaluates the best option "on the table" against the risks and expenses and delays of rejecting that offer and proceeding with further negotiation after the mediation.
-In those instances where there is an option that is "good enough", the satisficer will accept the last and best offer, even if it may not have been the perfect choice or outcome.
+In those instances where there is an option that is "good enough," the satisficer will accept the last and best offer, even if it may not have been the perfect choice or outcome.
 Ad studies have shown that typically the satisficer is more satisfied with his choices than the maximizer, who can't escape doubting himself and wondering whether he could have done still better.

-Here lies the paradox of perfection: it's hard to be absolutely certain that you have achieved the optimal outcome, and because you are a perfectionist you will beat yourself up over it and second guess yourself even after a good decision is made.
+Here lies the paradox of perfection: It's hard to be absolutely certain that you have achieved the optimal outcome, and because you are a perfectionist you will beat yourself up over it and second guess yourself even after a good decision is made.

 Before making your next decision, consider your general approach to decision making and whether choosing the option that meets your goals, satisfies your Client's objectives and perhaps even pleases the person with whom you share joint tenancy is ultimately a better option, even if not the perfect one.
 It may put you on the road to both professional success and personal happiness.

+Jan Frankel Schau is a mediator with ADR Services, Inc. She can be reached at jfschau@adrservices.org.